Bunsly/HomeHarvest/README.md

 The following exceptions may be raised when using HomeHarvest:

 - `InvalidListingType` - valid options: `for_sale`, `for_rent`, `sold`
-- `NoResultsFound` - no properties found from your search
+- `InvalidDate` - date_from or date_to is not in the format YYYY-MM-DD

 ## Frequently Asked Questions